U.S. Drought Exposure Monitor · Sorghum Live · refreshed weekly

 Which U.S. sorghum counties are most exposed to drought right now?

-The U.S. Drought Exposure Monitor tracks roughly 6 million planted sorghum acres against federal crop-insurance coverage and the U.S. Drought Monitor's weekly severity map.
-Sorghum is the drought-tolerant grain crop of the western Plains, so the sorghum view is built around the same regions where drought risk is structurally highest — refreshed every Thursday.
+The U.S. Drought Exposure Monitor maps roughly 6 million planted sorghum acres against the U.S. Drought Monitor's weekly severity map.
+Sorghum is the drought-tolerant grain crop of the western Plains, so the sorghum view is built around the same regions where drought risk is structurally highest — showing where the most sorghum ground sits under active drought right now, and where conditions are headed — refreshed every Thursday.

 Where U.S. sorghum is grown